CandlePlatforms/devdocs/docs/develop/tools/matic-gas-station.md

 }
 ```

-- {'safelow', 'standard', 'fast', 'estimatedBaseFee'} are gas prices in GWei, you can use these prices before sending transaction off to Polygon, depending upon your need
+- {'safelow', 'standard', 'fast', 'estimatedBaseFee'} are gas prices in GWei, you can use these prices before sending transaction off to Candle, depending upon your need
 - _'blockNumber'_ tells what was latest block mined when recommendation was made
 - _'blockTime'_ in second, which gives average block time of network